Air Conditioner Repair Checklist

 - Ensure your hands and feet are dry before you work on the panel or breakers.

 - Locate the breaker labeled “AC” and make sure it’s in the “on” location.
-If it’s triggered, the lever will be in the middle or “off” location.
+If it’s triggered, the lever will be in the "off" position.

 - Steadily move the lever back to the “on” location.
 If it immediately flips again, leave it alone and contact us at 862-345-6896.
 A breaker that keeps turning off might mean your residence has an electrical issue.